New website celebrating May Day festivities in Oxford. Expanding all the time - come back soon

 This website honours both the historic celebrations and the joyous spontaneity of revels today.
 You will find photos, videos and any amount of abstruse information about maypoles and morris and much more besides.

 This site is maintained by writer and broadcaster Tim Healey.
 Thanks to the many friends who have contributed material.

 Email contact to right

 Click on Menu above for events details, photo gallery, videos and pages on the historic background.

-Looking ahead: next May Morning will be Monday 1 May 2017 (a Bank Holiday Monday)
+May Morning 2017 will be Monday 1 May (a Bank Holiday Monday)

 Oxford City Council maintains a website devoted to May Day, with important notes on bus transport, road closures and parking.